ParasiteMH/Parasite/.github/ISSUE_TEMPLATE/Bug_Report.md

 ---
 name: Bug Report
-about: Report a bug on Minehut
+about: Report a bug on Parasite
 title: ''
 labels: Bug
 assignees: ''